<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 1. Stop to Recognize Other People’s Emotions

 Empathy is the ability to share another person’s feelings.
-It is the ability to share in their emotional experience.
+It is the ability to share in their emotional experience which is essential for effective emotional selling techniques.
 There are some people who have an easier time observing and connecting to another person’s emotions, and there is some evidence that some people have a genetic predisposition to being empathetic.

-For modern sales professionals, understanding their prospects and their client’s emotional states helps deepen their understanding.
+For modern sales professionals, understanding their prospects and their client’s emotional states helps deepen their understanding and enhances empathy in sales.
 It helps to create the connection that you are sharing in the experience.

 The first way to develop this skill is to stop to recognize what it is the other person is feeling?
 Pay careful attention to their verbal cues and their body language.
 What do they tell you the person is feeling.
 Listen to the words that they use, especially the emotionally charged words.
 What do those words indicate that they are feeling?